 Print your design at homeThe BEST way to get an idea for sizing is to print out what you want so that you can view the actual size in real life.
 It can be a low quality print on a basic printer – just print it out, roughly cut it out, and have a look.
 Seeing things in real life at actual size is super helpful.
 When you print it out, you might find that your design is too detailed and needs to be larger, or that some parts are too fine and need to be thicker, or it might be just perfect!
 Either way, if you can be pleased with how your design is looking at this stage, you’re going to love how they are laser cut!

 Make sure engraving isn’t too fineThe laser cutter is able to engrave really very fine details, but if your engraving is too fine it may not even show up on the material.
-As a general rule of thumb, we recommend a minimum line width of around 0.5mm.
+As a general rule of thumb, we recommend a minimum line width of around 0.2mm (ideally 0.5mm or wider).
 We aren’t able to proof your designs to make sure that any engraving isn’t too fine, so make sure to double check your design details before ordering.

 Thicker engraved lines can be easier for paint fillIf you plan to paint fill your engraving (such as with an acrylic paint pen and colour in the engraving), a thicker engraving line is typically easier (when compared to thin engraving or fine line/vector engraving).
 This is because there is more surface area to ‘push’ the paint into.
 The acrylic paint will only adhere to the textured surface of the engraved areas.